 What is Gambling Addiction?

 Gambling addiction, like kleptomania, pyromania and compulsive shopping, is an impulse-control disorder.
-However, gambling addicts do not all behave in the same manner.
+However, online gambling or gambling addicts in general do not all behave in the same manner.
 The three main types of gambling addiction are problem gambling, compulsive gambling and binge gambling.
 Read on to find out how these variations differ.

 This type of gambling addiction is less extreme than the other two.
 Gamblers in South Africa who struggle with problem gambling can be described in many ways.
 Some of these include chasing losses, gambling often and not being able to or not wanting to stop and not lying to family and friends about it.